home | what's new | other sitescontact | about

 why did a secular ruler of state see great advantage for himself in a religious doctrine

-What are the practical consequences and advantages, especially, to those who covet worldly power over others?
+What are the practical consequences and benefits, especially, to those who covet worldly power over others?

 The issue becomes this: